mmuzilani/A-Python-Based-Monte-Carlo-Nuclear-Reaction-Network-for-the-Iron-Isotopic-Chain/README.md

 - Computation of Maxwellian-Averaged Cross Sections through numerical integration
 - Validation of TALYS MACS against experimental data
 - Monte-Carlo propagation of cross-section uncertainties
-- Calculation of reaction rates and decay constants
-- Construction of a five-isotope neutron-capture + β-decay reaction network
 - Numerical solution of the ODE system using matrix exponential (Schur decomposition)
 - Abundance evolution and uncertainty quantification